khotta/color_echo/README.md

     * cyan
     * white

-    available in version 0.3.0 on and after.
+    available in v0.3.0 on and after.
     * gray
     * h_red
     * h_green